Refined disk potentials for immersed Lagrangian surfaces: Lagrangians with negative cylindrical ends and capped Chekanov--Eliashberg algebras

-In this section we first introduce capped Chekanov-Eliashberg algebras used in the definition of the refined potential.
+In this section we first introduce capped Chekanov--Eliashberg algebras used in the definition of the refined potential.
 Then we give the definition of the refined potential and prove its invariance, establishing Theorem \ref{t:general}.